Royals vs. Orioles Player Props Betting Odds

 Witt Jr. Stats

-- Bobby Witt Jr. has put up 27 hits with four doubles, two triples, five home runs and seven walks.
-He has driven in 11 runs with seven stolen bases.
+- Bobby Witt Jr. has 28 hits with four doubles, three triples, five home runs, seven walks and 12 RBI.
+He's also stolen eight bases.

 Witt Jr. Recent Games